Last updated April 12th, 2021

 Breathe new life into your cat’s old toys with just a touch of mystery, creativity and knowing what your cat wants.

 As a cat owner, you’ve probably found your fair share of treasure troves of your cat’s forgotten old cat toys under the couch or fridge.
 Perhaps some toys have suffered the inevitable unfortunate fate of being sucked up by the vacuum cleaner.
 Or sometimes they just lie around, looking tired, sometimes tattered and mostly forgotten.

-Until you trip over one and stub your toe against a chair and mutter to yourself through gritted teeth, “I should really get rid of these cat toys!”
+Until you trip over one and stub your toe against a chair.
+Perhaps it’s time to do something about those cat toys!”

 What is Sheer Fun for Cats?

 But before you throw out your cat’s old toys, there is a way to put a spring back into them.
 Sheer Fun For Cats presents a different way for your cat to enjoy interactive play.